codepath/android_guides/Fragment-Navigation-Drawer.md

 </resources>
 ```

+If you forget this step, you are likely to see a `java.lang.IllegalStateException` with an error message that reads "This Activity already has an action bar supplied by the window decor.
+Do not request Window.FEATURE_ACTION_BAR and set windowActionBar to false in your theme to use a Toolbar instead.".
+If you see this message, you need to make sure to follow the previous steps.

 ### Setup Drawer in Activity

 Next, let's setup a basic navigation drawer based on the following layout file which has the entire drawer setup in `res/layout/activity_main.xml`.
 Note that the `Toolbar` is added as the first child of the main content view by adding the include tag.